Manikanta1239/Signup-login-page-using-Python-MySQL/README.md

 # Signup & login page using Python & MySQL
 It's a GUI project using python tkinter and MySQL database.

+Install and import all requried modules like credentials, pymysql, os.

 Steps to follow after installing all the modules.
 Otherwise this application will not work properly.

 ->Create a database with this name, "student_database"